DecodEPFL/HomotheticMPCmultistep/README.md

 - The code provided here is a companion to the paper and should be used in conjunction with the paper's instructions and explanations for a comprehensive understanding of the algorithm and methodology.

 - Feel free to reach out Danilo Saccani (danilo.saccani@epfl.ch) or Johannes Köhler (jkoehle@ethz.ch) if you have any questions.

+## Citation

+If you use this code in your research, please cite the accompanying paper:

+Saccani, D., Ferrari-Trecate, G., Zeilinger, M. N. and Köhler, J. (2023).
+Homothetic tube model predictive control with multi-step predictors.
+IEEE Control Systems Letters.